Skip to content

 • line 10: if the date is valid, the following method is executed:

-public String getAgenda(Date day) {
+public String getAgenda(Date jour) {

-// no slot selected yet
+// no slots selected yet

-selectedTimeSlot = null;
+creneauChoisi = null;

 try {

-// retrieve the selected doctor
+// we pick up the chosen doctor

-// form title 2
+// title form 2

-form2Title = Messages.getMessage(null, "form2.title", new Object[]{doctor.getTitle(), doctor.getFirstName(), doctor.getLastName(), new SimpleDateFormat("dd MMM yyyy").format(day)}).getSummary();
+form2Titre = Messages.getMessage(null, "form2.titre", new Object[]{medecin.getTitre(), medecin.getPrenom(), medecin.getNom(), new SimpleDateFormat("dd MMM yyyy").format(jour)}).getSummary();

-// display view 2
+// view 2 is displayed

 setForms(false, true, false, false);